Our Commitment to Privacy

 - to carry out statistical analysis and market research;

-- to comply with legal and regulatory obligations applicable to you and us including anti-money laundering and anti-terrorist financing (collectively “AML”) and fraud prevention purposes, including Office of Foreign Assets Control (OFAC) and Politically Exposed Persons (PEP) screening for these purposes and to comply with UN, EU and other applicable sanctions regimes;
+- to comply with legal and regulatory obligations applicable to you and us including anti-money laundering and anti-terrorist financing (collectively “AML”) and fraud prevention purposes, including Office of Foreign Assets Control (OFAC) and Politically Exposed Persons (PEP) screening for these purposes and to comply with United Nations, European Union and other applicable sanctions regimes;

 - for the purposes of credit risk reduction;